jonfeavel/portfolio/_posts/2026-02-06-ai-terraforming.md

 ---

-## Closing thought: everyday practitioners, with a little skill diversification, have more upside than the current narrative is signaling.
+## Closing thought: everyday practitioners, with modest skill diversification, have more upside than the current narrative suggests

 In short, it’s everyday practitioners—people like you and me—who have the most to gain.
-We are hearing a lot about efficiency and optimization, but now about how these benefits are realized, or where they come into play.
-I think leaders know they need to provision licensing for AI, but there understanding doens't go much deeper than that.
-The remedy is two fold:
+We hear a lot about efficiency and optimization, but far less about how those benefits are realized or where they actually show up in practice.

+Many leaders understand they need to provision AI tooling, but their understanding often doesn’t go much deeper than licensing decisions.
+The remedy here is twofold.

-On one side, leaders need to understand what this technology actually enables and be willing to empower the people closest to customers engaging with their products and services.
-They must invest in optimized team structures centered around coherent product offerings that your customers will understand.
-Get your products and teams right, THEN bring in the onslought of automation.
+On one side, leaders must understand what this technology actually enables and be willing to empower the people closest to customers and products.
+That means investing in clearer product structures, better-aligned teams, and coherent offerings that customers can understand.
+Get the products and teams right—*then* bring in automation at scale.

-The other important piece of the remedy, and arguable more attainable for anyone reading this is that the barrier to execution has dropped dramatically.
-I’ve built a functional website in under 30 minutes using AI, and I’ve conducted data analysis and customer research that would have been out of reach for me five years ago.
-In the same way tech companies have been seeking to get to "hello world" as fast as possible, so to should every day employees be seeking to get from customer input, to success, as fast as possible.
-This can be quantiative response, this can be an MVP, this can be data-backed strategic decisions.
-Either way, the barriers are falling fast.
-Those who are willing to lean in, even modestly, and embrace this emphasis on outcomes (over process), will have a real opportunity to benefit disproportionately from the current wave of technilogical change.
+The other side of the equation is more attainable for anyone reading this.
+The barrier to execution has dropped dramatically.
+I’ve built a functional website in under 30 minutes using AI, and I’ve conducted data analysis and customer research that would have been out of reach for me just five years ago.

+In the same way technology companies have long sought to reach “hello world” as quickly as possible, everyday practitioners should now aim to move from customer input to measurable success just as fast—whether that’s a quantitative insight, an MVP, or a data-backed strategic decision.

+The barriers are falling quickly.
+Those willing to lean in—even modestly—and emphasize outcomes over process have a real opportunity to benefit disproportionately from the current wave of technological change.